frodsan/blind/README.md

 blind
 =====

-No view rendering in controller testing.
+No view rendering in Rails controller testing.

 Installation
 ------------